1965 American Football League Championship Game: Officials

+Statistics

 Players' shares

 The winning Bills players were allocated $5,189 each, while the Chargers players received $3,447 each.
 This was twice as much as the previous year and about 70% of the players' shares for the NFL championship game.

 Because of the smaller venue, the attendance was nearly 10,000 lower than 1964, but the television money was increased with NBC.

 Aftermath

 This game marked the first time the AFL Championship Game was televised in color, and the last time that a final pro football championship was decided in December, within the same calendar year as regular season games (the 1965 NFL Championship Game was played on January 2, 1966).
 The following season would conclude with the first Super Bowl played in January 1967.

 This is the last professional American football championship game to have been won by a team from Buffalo, New York, as well as the last of any major league team from the city.
-Indeed, the fortunes of both teams, and for that matter both cities, would go southward since then.
+Indeed, the fortunes of both teams would subsequently wane.
 The Bills would not appear in another championship game until Super Bowl XXV when the infamous Wide Right occurred, and would also proceed to lose the next three Super Bowls.
-The Chargers meanwhile would not appear in another championship until Super Bowl XXIX, which they lost to the San Francisco 49ers, 49-26.
+The Chargers meanwhile would not appear in another championship until Super Bowl XXIX, which they lost to the San Francisco 49ers, 49–26.
 San Diego and Buffalo currently have the longest and second-longest championship droughts respectively for any city that has at least two major sports franchises.